 Disagreements and misunderstandings involving pets can quickly escalate into heated arguments that may lead to litigation.
 Increasingly, people are turning to mediation to resolve these issues.
 Mediation is an alternative dispute resolution process in which a neutral party guides the discussions between disputing parties, enabling both sides to share their points of view and then work together to create acceptable solutions.
 Often parties each feel as if they have won.
 This article provides some examples of instances where people involved in a misunderstanding involving a pet can use mediation as a productive alternative to litigation.

 Q: How do I talk to my neighbors about their barking dog?

 Q: I am getting divorced and my spouse wants me to pay to keep the dog.
 How can I stop him from holding the dog for ransom?

 A: Frequently, ‘Who gets the pet?’ is the final sticking point in divorce.
 These kinds of conflicts are often about much more than money.
-Often attorneys are not able to hold effective discussions between the parties about the reason why one party is determined to keep the dog or the associated costs of keeping/giving up the pet.
+Often attorneys are not able to hold effective discussions between the parties about the reason why one party is determined to keep the dog or charge a party with the associated costs of keeping/giving up the pet.
 You may want to engage a mediator to help guide this specific conversation.
-A mediated discussion about who gets the pet will, for example, help to clarify why the pet is important to both parties, and to focus on what's best for the pet.
+A mediated discussion about who gets the pet will, for example, help to clarify why the pet is important to both parties, and what’s best for the pet.
 Such a discussion helps parties find a middle ground that enables them to see the positive aspects of maintaining a relationship between an ex and the pet.
 The pet likely does not hate the ex.
 If something happened to the party who has custody of the pet, the pet likely would prefer the familiar ex to a stranger.

 Q: My dog has a congenital defect, and the breeder isn’t willing to talk to me about the problem.
 How do I get some answers and reimbursement for costs without suing the breeder?